 Generally speaking, operating revenues are received for providing goods and services to the various customers and constituencies of the institution.
 Operating expenses are those expenses paid to acquire or produce the goods and services provided in return for the operating revenues, and to carry out the mission of the institution.
 Nonoperating revenues are revenues received for which goods and services are not provided.
 Examples of nonoperating revenues are state appropriations and local ad valorem taxes.
 These are "nonoperating" because the Kansas Board of Regents provides state appropriations to the institution, and the Kansas Board of Regents does not directly receive goods or services for those revenues.
-Like the state appropriations, the property owners of Barton County provide the local ad valorem taxes, and the property owners do not directly receive goods or services for those revenues.
+Like the state appropriations, the property owners of Barton County provide the local ad valorem taxes, and the property owners do not directly receive goods or services.

-Management's Discussion and Analysis For the Years Ended June 30, 2020 and 2019
+Management's Discussion and Analysis For the Years Ended June 30, 2021 and 2020

-2020 2019
+2021 2020

-Operating Revenues \$ 18,079,965 17,771,851
+Operating Revenues \$ 20,748,398 18,079,965

-Operating Expenses Net Operating Loss (42,138,059) (24,058,094) (40,661,258) (22,889,407)
+Operating Expenses (43,376,232) (42,138,059)

-not operating 2000 (24,000,004) (22,000,401)
+Net Operating Loss (22,627,834) (24,058,094)

-Net Nonoperating Revenues (Expenses) 26,044,057 24,851,090
+Net Nonoperating Revenues (Expenses) 25,806,182 26,044,057

-Total Extraordinary Items 680,196
+Total Extraordinary Items 380,082 680,196

-Change in Net Position 2,666,159 1,961,683
+Change in Net Position 3,558,430 2,666,159

-Total Net Position - Beginning 44,379,113 42,417,430
+Total Net Position - Beginning 47,045,272 44,379,113

-Total Net Position - Ending \$ 47,045,272 44,379,113
+Total Net Position - Ending \$ 50,603,702 47,045,272

 The Statement of Revenues, Expenses, and Change in Net Position reflects an increase for this year.
-Our credit hour production increased slightly for the year (0.37%).
-Our in-state credit hour production decreased by 9.2% while we experienced an increase of 23.2% in out-of-state credit hours.
-Our increase in revenues can be attributed to small amounts of additional revenue made up of Tuition & fees, state aid (restored), tax collections, and additional grants.
-Tuition rates were held flat and our fee rates were increased \$2.00 per credit hour for fiscal year 2020.
+Our credit hour production decreased for the year (8.2%).
+Our in-state credit hour production decreased by 1.4% and we also experienced a decrease of 20.2% in out-of-state credit hours.
+Our increase in revenues can be attributed to small amounts of additional revenue made up of state aid (restored), federal grants and contracts, insurance reimbursements (Camp Aldrich), and local/state/federal COVID funds.
+Tuition rates were increased by \$4 per credit hour for out of state and International, and fees were increased for all sectors with the exception of BartOnline classes.

 Operations at Ft.
-Riley/Grandview decreased by 2.3% and 10% this last year due to cuts in military aid, deployments, and then COVID.
-The number of students occupying student housing remained stable as compared to last year with housing being full at the start of Fall of 19.
-Significant losses in occupancy occurred for the spring semester which is typical.
+Riley/Grandview decreased by 19% and 17% this last year due to the COVID pandemic.
+The number of students occupying student housing decreased as compared to last year, again due to the COVID pandemic and the uncertainty of the pandemic situation.
+Occupancy for the spring semester remained stable, which unusual as we typically see a significant decrease for the spring semester.